Estimates for the concentration functions in the Littlewood--Offord problem: Introduction

-with the first $s\le n$ coordinates equal to~$s^{-1/2}$ and the last $n-s$ coordinates equal to zero.
+Thus, Inequality~\eqref{19p} cannot be essentially improved.
+Consider, for instance, with the first $s\le n$ coordinates equal to~$s^{-1/2}$ and the last $n-s$ coordinates equal to zero.
 In this case $D^*(a)\asymp s^{1/2}$, the random variable $s^{1/2}S_a$ has binomial distribution with parameters $s$ and $p$, and it is well-known that

 Comparing the bounds \eqref{19p} and \eqref{13pp}, we see that Theorem~\ref{th1b} provides the optimal order of $Q\big(F_a,\varepsilon\big)$ for all possible values of~$\varepsilon$.
-Moreover, the corresponding constant depend on $p$ optimally.
+Moreover, the involved constant is absolute.

-It would seem that the last example may be reduced to the trivial case $n=s$.
-This is not quite right.
-It is clear that the value $Q\big(F_a,1\big)$ does not change significantly after a small perturbation of the vector $a$ (defined in~\eqref{19py}), if the absolute values of the last $n-s$ coordinates of vector $a$ are small but nonzero.
-Moreover, the order of smallness of the last $n-s$ coordinates can be chosen in such a way that inequalities \eqref{19p} and \eqref{13pp} are satisfied with $\varepsilon\gg s^{-1}$ and $D^*(a)\asymp s^{1/2}$.
+It may seem that the last example is reduced to a trivial case $n=s$.
+This is not entirely true.
+Clearly, the value of $Q\big(F_a,1\big)$ cannot be changed much for a small change of the vector~$a$, defined in~\eqref{19py}, if the last $n-s$ coordinates of this vector are small in magnitude, but not zero.
+The degree of smallness of the last $n-s$ coordinates can be chosen so that inequalities \eqref{19p} and \eqref{13pp} remain true for $\varepsilon\gg s^{-1}$ and $D^*(a)\asymp s^{1/2}$.

 For the sake of completeness, we give below a short proof of inequality~\eqref{13pp}.
-It is easy to see that $\hbox{Var}\,S_a\,=p(1-p)$.
-Therefore, by Chebyshev's inequality,
+It is easy to see that $\hbox{Var}\big(S_a\big)=p(1-p)$.
+Hence, by Chebyshev's inequality,